KDE/documentation-develop-kde-org/content/docs/packaging/android/porting_applications/advanced.md

 First, the apk should be inspected to show the contained files and their sizes.
 The Android SDK contains two tools that can be used for this:

-- `apkanalyzer` is a command-linetool that lists apk contents and its size
+- `apkanalyzer` is a command line tool that lists apk contents and its size
 - Android Studio contains a graphical tool for this under `Build > Analyze APK`.

 Since apk files are just zip files internally, they can also be opened using normal archive tools like Ark.